BowlOfSoup/NormalizerBundle/README.md

 Installation
 ------------
-    composer require bowlofsoup/normalizer-bundle 1.*
+    composer require bowlofsoup/normalizer-bundle

 Bowl Of Soup Normalizer
 =======================

-Besides normalizing and serializing objects it features:
+- Normalizes properties and methods (public, protected, private)
+- Serialized normalized content
-- Working with Symfony and Doctrine as its ORM.
+- Works with Symfony and Doctrine as its ORM.
 Can handle Doctrine proxies.
 - Circular reference check: Handles circular reference by detecting it and returning content of the objects getId() method.
-- Object caching: If a getId() method is implemented for an object it will cache the normalized object per flow (call to normalize()).
+- Object caching: If a getId() method is implemented for an object it will cache the normalized object per normalize command.
-- Annotation caching:
+- Annotation caching, this means speed!
   - The annotations for an object are cached.
-This means not parsing annotations multiple times for the same object. per flow. (call to normalize()).
+This means not parsing annotations multiple times for the same object. per flow (per normalize command).
   - In Symfony prod mode, annotations are cached completely (after first run).

 The main features are described in the corresponding annotations.